open-life-science/open-life-science.github.io/index.md

 - Become a contributing member of this community
 - Collaborate with others in Open Science projects
-- Exchange skills with others and build your own profiles
+- Exchange skills with others and build your profiles
 - Highlight and promote your resources
 - Gain insights from other experts in the field
-- Work on a short-term projects and publish online
+- Work on short-term projects and publish online
-- Get recognition and acknowledgement for your work
+- Get recognition and acknowledgment for your work
 - Co-develop this program by sharing feedback

 ## The program itself

-*To illustrate the program, we will share the persona/story of Joy, a mentee participating in the program, and Sam, their [personal mentor](about#mentors), as they progress through their open science journey.*
+*To illustrate the OLS journey, we use a persona/story of Joy, a mentee participating in the program, and Sam, their [mentor](about#mentors), as they progress through their open science training.*

+Joy will provide an outline of a project in their application that they will develop in the program.
+Additionally, they will indicate their interests in learning particular aspects of Open Science and research.

-In their applications, they will indicate their interests in the topics related to Open Science in bioinformatics.
-Joy will provide a short outline of their project, and Sam will list their expertise that they want to share with their mentee.
+Sam will register as a mentor and list their expertise that they would like to share with their mentee.

 After the selection process, they will be involved in the following steps of this program:

 1. Based on their common interests, they will be introduced to each other as suitable mentee and mentor

-    They will meet every 2 weeks.
-In these **mentee-mentor calls** (around 30 minutes), Sam will help Joy evaluate their understanding of the new topics, and review their progress by providing constructive feedback.
-Joy will be given relevant exercises before these calls to help them apply new skills in their project.
-When needed, Joy and Sam will be able to connect with other [experts](about#experts) and get consulted on their project.
+    They will meet every 2nd week on **mentee-mentor calls** (around 30 minutes).
+Sam will help Joy evaluate their understanding of the new topics introduced in the program, and guide their progress by providing constructive feedback.
+    Joy will be given assignments before these calls to help them apply new skills to their project.
+When needed, Joy and Sam will connect with other [experts](about#experts) to invite consultation on their project.

-2. Joy will participate to online calls where [relevant contents related to Open Life Science](ols-1#schedule) is shared and discussed with all participants of the program.
+2. Joy will participate in online [training calls](ols-1#schedule) and share insights with other participants in the program.

-    In these **cohort calls**, the program leaders will introduce new topics and resources, facilitate break-out discussions, and invite [expert](about#experts) from the field to give talks.
-In the first call Joy will get to know all the participants of the program, present their project, learn about others' projects.
-A final cohort call will allow Joy to present their project to other participants and exchange values.
+    In these ** cohorts calls**, they will be introduced to new topics and resources, participate in break-out discussions, and listen to [expert talks](about#experts).

+3. Joy will get to know their peers from the cohort during social and co-working calls.
+They will share their project ideas, learn about others' projects and discuss assignments.

+4. A final graduation call will allow Joy to present their project to other participants and exchange values.

-3. Sam will participate to **mentoring training** with topic-based discussions with other mentors aimed at enhancing their mentoring skills.
+Sam will also participate in **mentor training** calls and attend topic-based discussions with other mentors aimed at enhancing their mentoring skills.

-After the 15 weeks of the program, a self-evaluation survey will help Joy and Sam in positioning their knowledge in open science leadership before and after the program.
+A self-evaluation survey, mid-cohort survey and post-cohort survey will help Joy and Sam in positioning their knowledge in open science leadership before, during and after the program.

-For the next round, Joy may share what they learnt by [mentoring](about#mentors) a project and Sam continue their mentor effort and/or become an [expert](about#experts).
+For the next round, Joy may share what they learned by [mentoring](about#mentors) a new project in the future cohort and Sam will continue their mentoring effort or take an [expert](about#experts) role.